josephmjoy/robotics/java_robotutils/impnotes.md

 4. Implement and test client-side logic (server will still hang on to the completed responses).
 5. Implement and test combined client and server-side logic with purely RT messages.
 There should be no retransmits!
 6. Test combinations of RT and non-RT commands.
+[Feb 27, 2018 update: After implementing random exponential backoff, sent 1 million commands over a channel with 25% loss, at the rate of 10,000 commands per second - retransmits are under control - about 2M CMDs were sent for 1M messages.
+There are a small fraction (about 200 out of 1 million) of missing commaands - commands that are expected to complete but were never completed.
+This is most likely due to the test quitting too soon, but needs to be investigated.]

 #Feb 26A, 2018 RobotComm Milestone - commands 100,000 messages over a noisy transport!
 Successfully ran the command stress test "stressSubmitAndProcessCommands" with 100,000 commands at a rate of